John Dewey High School: Academy of Finance

-John Dewey High School houses the first Academy of Finance, which was started by Sandy Weill in 1982.
-The Academy of Finance prepares students for post-secondary education and careers through a theme-based, contextualized curriculum approach.
+John Dewey High School housed the first Academy of Finance, which was started by Sandy Weill in 1982.
+The Academy of Finance prepared students for post-secondary education and careers through a theme-based, contextualized curriculum approach.

-The Academy of Finance introduces high school students to the broad career opportunities of the financial services industry.
-One of three member programs of the National Academy Foundation, it operates as a small learning community and is now located in more than 275 high schools nationwide.
+The Academy of Finance introduced high school students to the broad career opportunities of the financial services industry.
+One of three member programs of the National Academy Foundation, it operated as a small learning community and is now located in more than 275 high schools nationwide.

-Each student is allowed to apply for the Academy of Finance.
-During the sophomore year, a student who is interested in joining submits an application and waits for an interview with the Academy coordinator.
-The Academy of Finance is only available to juniors and seniors who have applied during their sophomore year.
+Each student was allowed to apply for the Academy of Finance.
+During the sophomore year, a student who was interested in joining submitted an application and waited for an interview with the Academy coordinator.
+The Academy of Finance was only available to juniors and seniors who have applied during their sophomore year.

 This program is no longer available.

 Council For Unity

 John Dewey High School is home to the first Council For Unity, a national non-profit organization founded in 1975 Robert DeSena, who was a Dewey teacher at that time.
 Its mission is to establish racial harmony, respect, peace, and an end to violence in schools and the surrounding community.

 The Council for Unity network currently is at more than sixty schools and community centers in New York City, Long Island, Texas, and California.
 There is a college chapter at the University of Vermont, and an international chapter in Balti, Moldova.